 The only thing better than tax-free income in retirement is tax-free income in retirement without the need to manage the account that produces it.

-A robo-advisor will do exactly that for you, which is why you need to open one today.
+A robo-advisor will do exactly that for you, which is why you should consider opening one today.